Monday, June 1, 2026

 the next day I attended the end of season concert for the band I used to play in. evil perfume-wearing woman! it was a two day music in the park so I got there early enough on the second afternoon to hear two other bands play their 45 minute programs.

-I got my third Zometa infusion on the second Friday of the month. because the appointment had been pushed out, it now conflicted with a support group lunch and a local band concert, but I was determined to attend both anyway.
+I got my third Zometa infusion on the second Friday of the month. because the appointment had been pushed out, it now conflicted with a support group lunch at our local Mexican food restaurant and a band concert at a local bar, but I was determined to attend both anyway.

 who doesn’t want a selfie with The Rock?!